Unbeliebable: Justin Offends Asian Fans With Shrine Visit

 The snapshots were quickly removed and in a subsequent post, Bieber writes: "While in Japan I asked my driver to pull over for which I saw a beautiful shrine.
 I was mislead [sic] to think the Shrines were only a place of prayer.
 To anyone I have offended I am extremely sorry.
 I love you China and I love you Japan"

-For China and other Japanese neighbors who suffered considerably at the hands of Japanese forces during World War II, few things are more offensive than Yasukuni.
+For China and other neighbors of Japan who suffered considerably at the hands of the Imperial Japanese forces during World War II, few things are more offensive than Yasukuni.

 And 70 years has done little to salve the war wounds: A visit by Japan's Prime Minister Shinzo Abe to the shrine in December prompted Beijing's Foreign Ministry to respond by calling the move "a gross violation of the feelings of Chinese people and people from other Asian countries."